Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-In order to find a $Q=2$ mapping, we consider the arrangement of the point defects.
-Assuming all the defects of the mapping are of the simplest kind, namely $k=2$, the \foreignlanguage{english}{Riemann-Hurwitz formula \eqref{eq:rh} implies that there should be $N=4$ defects in each unit cell.
-To arrange the images of these four defects on the sphere, we aim for a somewhat symmetrical configuration, considering the rotational symmetry of the problem.
-A natural arrangement is to embed them on the sphere in the form of a tetrahedron, as if the defects repel each other, akin to charges in the Thomson problem \citep{On the structure of the atom: an investigation of the stability and periods of oscillation of a number of corpuscles arranged at equal intervals around the circumference of a circle with application of the results to the theory of atomic structure}.}
+In order to find a $Q=2$ mapping, we examine the arrangement of the point defects, since their positions and their images on the sphere determine qualitatively the rest of the mapping.
+Assuming all the defects of the mapping are of the simplest kind, namely $k=2$, the Riemann-Hurwitz formula \eqref{eq:rh} implies that each unit cell must contain $N=4$ defects.
+The mapping can take various forms, each associated with different energy dictated by the second term in Eq. \eqref{eq:energy} (the first term vanishes for area-preserving mappings).
+To identify the ground state mapping and find the defect positions, one must minimize this energy term.
+However, since ground states typically exhibit higher symmetry, and considering the rotational symmetry inherent in the problem, it is reasonable to focus on defect configurations with greater symmetry.
+A natural choice is to arrange the defects on the sphere in a tetrahedral configuration.

-Now that the four defects are in place, we divide the sphere into four sections using great circles connecting the defect points (see Fig. \eqref{fig:Four-sections-on}).
-These sections are mapped in an equal-area manner onto the faces of a tetrahedron.
-There are various ways to achieve this, resulting in different equal-area mappings.\foreignlanguage{english}{ }After the mapping to a tetrahedron, we unfold it to create a planar triangle.
+Now that the four defects are in place, we divide the sphere into four spherical triangles with the defect points at their corners (see Fig. \eqref{fig:Four-sections-on}).
+This configuration is then straightened out into a tetrahedron with flat faces in some equal-area manner.
+The four faces of the tetrahedron are then unfolded to form a triangle in the plane (dashed black lines in Fig. \eqref{fig:Four-sections-on}).
 Placing two such triangles side by side with reversed orientations forms a parallelogram unit cell, which can be repeated to tile the entire plane.
-This yields a mapping from the sphere to the plane, which can be inverted to obtain the mapping $\hat{\mathbf{n}}\left(\mathbf{r}\right)$ from the plane to the sphere.
-The resulting map is a double covering ($Q=2$) because each parallelogram unit cell consists of the two triangles, with each triangle covering the sphere once under the mapping $\hat{\mathbf{n}}\left(\mathbf{r}\right)$.
-On the plane, the defects are the points around which the corresponding faces of the tetrahedron are repeated twice, resulting in a $2$-to-$1$ texture around them. \foreignlanguage{english}{In the purple-marked unit cell of }Fig. \eqref{fig:Four-sections-on}\foreignlanguage{english}{, there is one defect in the middle of the parallelogram, four halves in the middle of the edges, and a total of one at the vertices of the parallelogram, indeed summing up to a total of four defects.}
+This construction defines a mapping from the sphere to the plane, which can be inverted to obtain $\hat{\mathbf{n}}\left(\mathbf{r}\right)$.
+The resulting map is double covering ($Q=2$) because each parallelogram unit cell consists of the two triangles, with each triangle covering the sphere once under the mapping.
+On the plane, the defects are the points around which the corresponding faces of the tetrahedron are repeated twice, resulting in a $2$-to-$1$ texture around them.